-In preparing these financial statements, the Directors have had to make the following judgements:
+In preparing these financial statements, the Directors have had to make the following judgement:

-- Determine whether there are indicators of impairment of the tangible assets.
-Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit. - The most critical estimates, assumptions and judgements relate to the determination of carrying value of investments at fair value through the Statement of Financial Activities.
+• The most critical estimates, assumptions and judgements relate to the determination of carrying value of investments at fair value through the Statement of Financial Activities.
 The Charity follows the International Private Equity and Venture Capital Valuation Guidelines, applying the overriding concept that fair value is the amount for which an asset can be exchanged between knowledgeable willing parties in an arm's length transaction.
 The nature, facts and circumstances of the investment drives the valuation methodology.